Skip to content

 Up close, the Ring 5 is noticeably slimmer.

 This is the same lens I bring to every device.
 I wear NAD patches and tell you that I do not notice a subjective difference.
-I will give you the same straight read here once I have worn the Ring 5 against my Ring 4 on the same nights.
-I even ordered the Oura 5 for a different finger so I can wear them at the same time.
-I just need to figure out if the software will allow that side by side comparison or if I'll need a different account for that.
+The straight read here, now that I have worn the Ring 5 against my Ring 4 on the same nights for two weeks, is that the hardware is a genuinely nicer thing to wear and the data matches what I already trusted, while the software that makes the Ring 5 exciting is landing on the Ring 4 too.

 Price, Sizing and Membership